stennety/mywebsite/_posts/2024-11-03-genai-capturing-new-york-moments.md

 ---
 layout: post
-title: "Learning about GenAI and creativity"
+title: "Inspiration to Experimentation: My First GenAI Project in NYC"
-excerpt: "Exploring generative AI tools to capture moments in NYC - my first creative project using Runway, Udio, and Kling AI to experiment with this emerging technology."
+excerpt: "Exploring generative AI tools to capture moments in NYC - my first creative project using Runway, Udio, and Kling AI."
+image: "/assets/images/genai-nyc-runway_statue_of_liberty_waterfront.jpg"

 ---

-Learning about GenAI and creativity
-===

 I moved to New York last month.
 An exciting empty page - soon filled with too many bullet points of things to do...
 One has stuck with me: how can I capture this very specific moment?
 I started messing with different generative AI tools, and in this post I wanted to share some of the process and pain points.
 I'm more tech than creative, but would love to hear any suggestions!

 ## The Idea